suimiAA0011/Recepis/README.md

 # Big Idea

-Make an inclusive solution that helps people identifying colors
+Make an inclusive solution that help people who's interested in cooking

 # Challenge Statement

-helping people who are struggling with finding and identifying colors
+provide cooking guide for people who's interested in cooking

 # Solution Concept

-An app for people who have hard time identifying colors and wishes there was a way to specify and save colors from real life so that they have reference palette
+Build a platform  to guide people who want to cook in an easy matter and help them to get their meals done in an exciting and clear procedures

 # Used Technologies

 CoreData
 Accessibility (Voice over)
 UIKit
+CloudKit

 # Tools